Important Safety Information

 Infection and Sepsis

-- As with other types of abortion, cases of serious bacterial infection, including very rare cases of fatal septic shock, have been reported following the use of mifepristone.
+- As with other types of abortion, cases of serious bacterial infection, including very rare cases of fatal septic shock, have been reported following the use of Mifepristone tablets, 200 mg.
 Healthcare providers evaluating a patient who is undergoing a medical abortion should be alert to the possibility of this rare event.
 A sustained (> 4 hours) fever of 100.4°F or higher, severe abdominal pain, or pelvic tenderness in the days after a medical abortion may be an indication of infection.

-- A high index of suspicion is needed to rule out sepsis if a patient reports abdominal pain, discomfort, or general malaise (including weakness, nausea, vomiting or diarrhea) more than 24 hours after taking misoprostol.
+- A high index of suspicion is needed to rule out sepsis (e.g., from Clostridium sordellii) if a patient reports abdominal pain or discomfort or general malaise (including weakness, nausea, vomiting, or diarrhea) more than 24 hours after taking misoprostol.
 Very rarely, deaths have been reported in patients who presented without fever, with or without abdominal pain, but with leukocytosis with a marked left shift, tachycardia, hemoconcentration, and general malaise.
+No causal relationship between Mifepristone tablets, 200 mg and misoprostol use and an increased risk of infection or death has been established.
+Clostridium sordellii infections have also been reported very rarely following childbirth (vaginal delivery and caesarian section), and in other gynecologic and non-gynecologic conditions.

 - Women should expect to experience vaginal bleeding or spotting for an average of 9 to 16 days.
 Women report experiencing heavy bleeding for a median direction of 2 days.
 Up to 8% of all subjects may experience some type of bleeding for 30 days or more.
 In general, the duration of bleeding and spotting increased as the duration of the pregnancy increased.

-- Decreases in hemoglobin concentration, hematocrit, and red blood cell count may occur in women who bleed heavily.
+- Decreases in hemoglobin concentration, hematocrit, and red blood cell count may occur in patients who bleed heavily.

 - Excessive uterine bleeding usually requires treatment by uterotonics, vasoconstrictor drugs, surgical uterine evacuation, administration of saline infusions, and/or blood transfusions.
+Based on data from several large clinical trials, vasoconstrictor drugs were used in 4.3% of all subjects, there was a decrease in hemoglobin of more than 2 g/dL in 5.5% of subjects, and blood transfusions were administered to ≤ 0.1% of subjects.
 Because heavy bleeding requiring surgical uterine evacuation occurs in about 1% of patients, special care should be given to patients with hemostatic disorders, hypocoagulability, or severe anemia.

 Mifepristone REMS Program